Ntkrell/cape-town/README.md

 * Before heading to the airport, we took a stroll along Beach Road passing Sea Point Pavilion and Milton Beach in Sea Point.

 ## Beers
 * We tasted a fair number of beers.
 You can check them out [here](https://untappd.com/user/Jovinslvr/lists/379675).
+Need to be logged in to see.

 ## Things we didn't do
 * Kirstenbosch National Botanical Garden - our Uber driver was born here (probably 1950s) but now it is a garden at the foot of the Table Mountain range